Medically reviewed by Drugs.com. Last updated on Feb 20, 2020.

 - Painful sexual intercourse in women

 - Bleeding between periods and after sex in women

 Chlamydia trachomatis can also infect the rectum, either with no signs or symptoms or with rectal pain, discharge or bleeding.
 You also can get chlamydial eye infections (conjunctivitis) through contact with infected body fluids.

 When to see a doctor

 See your doctor if you have a discharge from your vagina, penis or rectum, or if you have pain during urination.
-Also, see your doctor if your sexual partner reveals that he or she has chlamydia.
+Also, see your doctor if you learn your sexual partner has chlamydia.
 Your doctor will likely prescribe an antibiotic even if you have no symptoms.

-Chlamydia trachomatis is caused by Chlamydia trachomatis bacterium and is most commonly spread through vaginal, oral and anal sex.
-It's also possible for a mother to spread chlamydia to her child during delivery, causing pneumonia or a serious eye infection in her newborn.
+The Chlamydia trachomatis bacterium is most commonly spread through vaginal, oral and anal sex.
+It's also possible for pregnant women to spread chlamydia to their children during delivery, causing pneumonia or a serious eye infection in the newborns.

 - Being sexually active before age 25